-Helen Reddy’s Hit Song ‘I Am Woman’ Soars Towards The Top Of Music Charts Following Her Death
+Helen Reddy’s Hit Song ‘I Am Woman’ Soars Toward The Top Of Music Charts Following Her Death

 Co-written by Reddy and Ray Burton, “I Am Woman” became an immediate theme song for the women’s liberation movement when it was released nearly 50 years ago as an expression of the singer’s longing for female empowerment.

-When Reddy won the Grammy Award for Best Female Pop Vocal Performance for the single in 1973, she thanked her record company, Sony, and her manager husband Jeff Wald, then famously added, “And I would like to thank God because she makes everything possible.”

-She also performed the hit at the ceremony, per The Associated Press.
+Reddy won the Grammy Award for Best Female Pop Vocal Performance for the single in 1973, and she also performed the hit at the ceremony, per The Associated Press.

 Reddy later admitted that the success of “I Am Woman” was one of the reasons she retired from singing.
 After being shown an American history high-school textbook that included her name and lyrics in a chapter on feminism, she realized she had peaked.